-Sheet Chocolate Cake with Nutella Filling, chocolate ganache glaze and whipped cream, the ultimate dessert.
-Rich, chocolaty, heaven.
+Sheet Chocolate Cake with Nutella Filling, chocolate ganache glaze and whipped cream, the ultimate chocolatey dessert.
+Rich, indulgent, heavenly delicious.
 That’s what a proper dessert looks and tastes like.
 It’s so easy to make, but a winner every single time.

 Making this yummy sheet cake is a super simple job, but you’ll need to be patient enough and leave them chill in the fridge for quite a bit before having a taste of heaven, ideally overnight.

 The recipe is the easiest possible, so don’t be overwhelmed by the rather long list of ingredients.
 It takes about 5 minutes to prepare the sponge, then it goes in the oven for 20 minutes.
 Plus, while the sponge is in the oven, you can get the glaze, syrup and filing ready, and have them cooling down.
 Simple, isn’t it?